pulp/pulpcore/docs/authentication/webserver.rst

 environment variable ``REMOTE_USER``.

-Reading the ``REMOTE_USER`` WSGI environment is the default behavior of the ``pulpcore.app.authentication.PulpRemoteUserAuthentication`` and the Django Rest Framework provided ``rest_framework.authentication.RemoteUserAuthentication``.
-The only difference in the Pulp provided one is that the WSGI environment variable name can be configured from a Pulp provided WSGI environment variable name.
+Reading the ``REMOTE_USER`` WSGI environment is the default behavior of the ``rest_framework.authentication.RemoteUserAuthentication`` and the Pulp provided ``pulpcore.app.authentication.PulpRemoteUserAuthentication``.
+The only difference in the Pulp provided one is that the WSGI environment variable name can be configured.

 See the :ref:`REMOTE_USER_ENVIRON_NAME <remote-user-environ-name>` for configuring the WSGI provided name, but if you are using the ``REMOTE_USER`` WSGI environment name with "same webserver"